What is Shadow IT and Why is It the Biggest Cybersecurity Risk?

 In today’s world of very strict and hefty regulations and fines, such as in the case of GDPR, shadow IT is certainly a user activity that your business must at all costs get under control.

-SpinOne provides visibility and control of Shadow IT
+SpinOne provides full visibility and control of Shadow IT

 As shown, Shadow IT can be very damaging to your business in many ways.
 Even though end users might have the right motivation to remove barriers to more effective business productivity, doing this outside of the sanction of proper IT and security blessing is dangerous.